Youtmax654/youtmax654/README.md

 🙍 I'm a web developper student
 🌱 I’m currently learning React JS and Tailwind
-🔭 I’m currently working on a Pomodoro website (personnal project)
+🔭 I’m currently working on a website that helps people to stay focus on their work

 <!--
 **Youtmax654/youtmax654** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.